 Core Values Education

-The Lower School has a full-time counselor who works with students, teachers, and parents to teach classroom guidance lessons at all Form levels.
-Lessons include topics such as friendship, taking responsibility for actions, positive communication, compliment activities, making cards for sick friends or patients at local hospitals, roleplaying bullying prevention activities, and beginning to learn appropriate digital citizenship.
+The Lower School has a full-time counselor who works with students, teachers, and parents and also teaches classroom guidance lessons at all Form levels.
+Lessons include topics such as developing friendship, taking responsibility for actions, learning positive communication skills, participating in compliment activities, making cards for sick friends or patients at local hospitals, roleplaying bullying prevention activities, and beginning to learn appropriate digital citizenship.

 |Monday through Thursday, Forms 1 - 5 students begin their day with Morning Moments, and in Montessori & Kindergarten the teacher and students greet one another in Circle Time.
 On Mondays, students and teachers enjoy Chapel and a celebration of faith.
 Each day, a Core Value is emphasized, pledges are recited, patriotic songs are sung, and Bible verses are read in both English and Spanish.
 One day a week is devoted to the celebration of students' volunteer work in the community.|